REST API Authentication In Atlassian using Microsoft Entra ID (Previously known as Azure AD) as OAuth Provider

 e8ec210628306b1df26ff61e6b9b3195814a2d79d38a2c7c1dc5836f6ddd7143

-Step 3: Fetch Username through Azure AD:
+Step 3: Fetch Username through Microsoft Entra ID (Previously known as Azure AD):

 • Choose the method type as "GET".